Creation Care

 • Following environmental sustainability resolutions and guidance from the Episcopal church.

-• Serving as a demonstration site for sustainability in the community-at-large and in particular other faith communities
+• Serving as a demonstration site for sustainability in the community-at-large and other faith communities

 • Using our church property to glorify God and live more sustainably by managing our resources to minimize our carbon footprint, reduce waste and regenerate the earth’s ecosystems.